jestenough/code-challenges/collections/learngo/02-write-your-first-program/questions/02-code-your-first-program/README.md

 ## Do you have to call a function to execute it?
 _(except the main func)_
-1. Yes, so that, Go can execute that function.
+1. Yes, so that, Go can execute that function. *CORRECT*
 2. Yes, so that, Go can execute my program.
 3. No, Go calls the functions automatically.